mjohndus/adminer/docs/configuration.md

 Whether to detect JSON objects and arrays in text columns.
 Detected JSON values will be displayed with syntax highlighting.

+### jsonValuesAutoFormat

+Default value: `false`

+Whether to automatically format JSON values while editing.
+JSON values will be pretty-formatted in edit fields and minified before writing to database.

 ### recordsPerPage

 Default value: `50`